Umer-Shah-98/OKR-chakra-UI/README.md

 This project is a basic screen built with Vite, React, and Chakra UI.
 It's designed to serve as a starting point for web applications that benefit from Vite's fast build tool, React's component-based architecture, and Chakra UI's simple, modular, and accessible component library.

-## Description

-Provide a brief description of your project.
-Explain the purpose of the project, its target audience, and any unique features or functionality it offers.

 ## Features

 - **Fast Development**: Built with Vite for a fast development experience.